yomsi-thd/rock-paper-scissors/README.md

 This game is played on an GUI on a webpage that let you keep track of the players' score, the winner of each round/the game.

 Each player can choose between "Rock", "Paper", "Scissors".
 The computer will randomly generate its choice.
-The player will click either "Rock", "Paper", "Scissors".
+The player will click either "🪨", "📰", "✂️" to determine their choice.

 Once the player click a button, a round starts.